 A performance standard defines the minimum performance requirements for an equipment fuel tank.
 Compliance with the performance standard must be demonstrated in order to obtain certification under these Certification Procedures.
 Title 13, CCR, Section 2755 identifies the performance standard and the affected model year.
-The fuel tank and fuel line permeation emission

-3. OPTIONAL PERFORMANCE EVAPORATIVE EMISSION STANDARDS
+3. OPTIONAL PERFORMANCE STANDARDS

-Optional performance evaporative emission standards are emission targets that are more stringent than the normal performance emission standards.

-Manufacturers that certify equipmentevaporative emission control systems or fuel tanks to these optional standards are allowed to affix a unique label to their equipment, which identifies it as low polluting.
-Title 13, CCR Cal.
-Code Regs., Section 2757 identifies the optional performance emission standards.
+Optional performance standards are emission targets that are more stringent than the normal performance standards.
+Manufacturers that certify equipment fuel tanks to these optional standards are allowed to affix a unique label to their equipment, which identifies it as low polluting.
+Title 13, CCR, Section 2757 identifies the optional performance standards.